 In 1912, Virginia married writer and critic Leonard Woolf, and though he was poor, the marriage was happy.
 Leonard was Jewish, and she was rather proud of his Jewishness – even though she has been accused of some anti-Semitism in her works – often depicting Jews in a stereotypical way.
 The couple were both appalled by the rise of fascism in the 1930s, and they were both on Hitler’s list of undesirable cultural figures.

-Virginia developed a love of literature from an early age, she had free access to her father’s library and was an avid reader.
 She began working as a journalist, writing articles for the Times Literary Supplement in the early 1900s.
-By 1915, she had written her first novel. – The Voyage Out.
-In 1917, Virginia and Leonard founded the Hogarth Press which published her novels and later works by other writers, such as T.S.Eliot and Lauren van der Post.
+In 1915, at the age of 33, she published her first novel. – The Voyage Out.
+It was a revised version of a novel she began writing several years ago.
+In 1917, Virginia and Leonard founded the Hogarth Press which published her novels and later works by other writers, such as T.S.Eliot, E.M.
+Forster and Lauren van der Post.

-She was considered a modernist author, for her experimentation in stream of consciousness writing, reminiscent of the period.
+She was considered a modernist author, for her experimentation in a stream of consciousness writing, reminiscent of the period.
 Often her novels were based on quite ordinary, even banal situations.
 But, she sought to explore the underlying psychological and emotional motives of the characters involved.
-She explored ideas of sexual ambivalence (she herself had a brief lesbian affair with Vita Sackville-West,) shell shock from First World War, and the rapid changes of society.
+In particular, she used her great powers of observation to examine how perceptions can radically change through time She also explored ideas of sexual ambivalence (she herself had a brief lesbian affair with Vita Sackville-West,) shell shock from First World War, and the rapid changes of society.

 Her three most important novels were Mrs. Dalloway (1925), To the Lighthouse (1927) and The Waves (1931)